ANDREI CERVANTES

 THE APPROACH

-Identified 10 IT roles to begin with (Application Developers, Application Consultants, Project Managers, among others).
-With flesh-and-blood representatives of each role present, assessed a pre-curated list of tasks — each accompanied by details around frequency, simplicity, standardization, repeatability and dependency.
-Prioritized tasks by user impact and technical feasibility.
-Scoped an outcome-focused MVP for each Digital Worker.
+Identified 10 IT roles (Application Developers, Application Consultants, Project Managers, among others).
+With representatives of each role present, assessed role-specific tasks by frequency, simplicity, standardization, repeatability and dependency.
+Then prioritized tasks to “outsource” to Digital Worker MVPs.

 THE OUTCOME